-It is one of the most used beta testing platform that rewards users for their actions like providing quality feedback on app improvements.
+It is one of the most used beta testing platforms that rewards users for their actions like providing quality feedback on app improvements.

-It also recommends your app to your audience to encourage them test/use your app.
+It also recommends your app to your audience to encourage them to test/use your app.

 PreApps has another service called App Review Submission.
 Within this service, they make you get featured on more than 150 app review sites.

 It is another beta testing platform for iOS and Android apps.
 As of today, they have 35.500 testers from 207 nationalities.